-DPX Density triggering (RSA6100B and RSA5100A with Option 200).
+DPX Density triggering (instruments with Option 200).
 DPX Density triggering uses characteristics of the DPX display to specify trigger parameters.
 When using DPX Density triggering, the percentage of time the signal falls within the measurement box is used to define a trigger event.
 The measurement box is defined by frequency and amplitude values.

-Runt triggering (RSA6100B and RSA5100A with Option 200).
+Runt triggering (instruments with Option 200).
 Runt triggering allows you to define a trigger event based on a pulse amplitude that crosses one threshold but fails to cross a second threshold before recrossing the first.